wayland-transpositor/wprs/README.md

 process supervision), set `xwayland_mode = "external"` and start `xwayland-xdg-shell` yourself with `WAYLAND_DISPLAY` pointing at wprsd.

+### HiDPI

+wprs tracks scale using Wayland-style semantics:

+- `SurfaceState.buffer_scale` is the number of buffer pixels per logical point.
+  For example, a Retina capture typically uses `buffer_scale = 2`.
+- `wprsd` sends a `DisplayConfig` message on connect (currently used by capture backends to advertise a best-effort DPI/scale).

+For the macOS fullscreen capture backend, wprsd detects the main display scale factor and reports it via both `DisplayConfig.scale_factor` and `SurfaceState.buffer_scale`.

+Override knobs:

+- Server DPI (generic): set `display_dpi = Some(110)` in the `wprsd` config (or
+  pass `--display-dpi 110`).
+This only affects backends that use it.
+- Client-side scaling (generic): set `ui_scale_factor = 1.25` in the `wprsc`
+  config (or pass `--ui-scale-factor 1.25`) to scale window sizes for cross-platform clients.

 The helper binary model is the same as [xwayland-proxy-virtwl](https://github.com/talex5/wayland-proxy-virtwl#xwayland-support), which is itself inspired by